When is the deadline?

 What should I include in my grant request?

-- There is no grant application form.
+There is no grant application form, though we ask that you complete our application cover sheet (available here).
 Please limit your materials to the following:

 - A brief background of your organization.

 - The purpose of the request, how funds will be used and the anticipated results.
 The board is especially interested in projects that will move an organization forward in terms of its mission or its capacity.
 For example, a theater organization might seek support for a new ticketing system in order to reduce administrative effort and allow more resources to be devoted to programming.

 - A list of your organization’s staff and directors or trustees.

 - Your organization’s operating budget for current year.